LispEngineer/EthernetRepeater/DebuggingNotes1.md

 a1
 ```

+It doesn't even receive ANYTHING at 100/full.

 This looks even worse.
+It might be off by a single bit?
 Let me delay the clock 90⁰.
+The problem is the PLL won't lock below 5MHz!
+Oy.

+* Also, note Register 20 bit 1 will add a delay to GTX_CLK for TXD outputs.
+  * Will require software reset after.

+I used a 5MHz 90⁰ phase shift PLL, which shows locked, but it didn't help.
+The received data is identical (and still very wrong).